Modeling Extensive Defects in Metals through Classical Potential-Guided Sampling and Automated Configuration Reconstruction: RESULTS

-Next, we proceed to train two sets of MLIPs, i.e. C-MLIP-0 and P-MLIP-0, utilizing the cluster dataset (C) and the periodic dataset (P), respectively, each integrated with the basic dataset (B).
+Next, we proceed to train C-MLIP-0 and P-MLIP-0, utilizing the cluster dataset (C) and the periodic dataset (P), respectively, each integrated with the basic dataset (B).
 MTP is used for training.
-The training performance for these models is assessed by comparing the root mean square error (RMSE) of configuration energies, as presented in Fig. \ref{fig2}(b).
+The training performance for these models is assessed by comparing the root mean square error (RMSE) of configuration energies, as presented in Fig. \ref{fig2}(e).
 It is consistently observed that the B+P combination outperforms B+C across various MTP levels.
-This superior performance of B+P can be attributed to the more straightforward nature of the dataset, which is devoid of the complex, irrelevant LAEs like surface atoms found in the cluster dataset (illustrated in Fig. \ref{fig2}a).
+This superior performance of B+P can be attributed to the more straightforward nature of the dataset, which is devoid of the complex, irrelevant LAEs like surface atoms found in the cluster dataset (illustrated in Fig. \ref{fig2}d).
 This finding underscores the first significant advantage of employing the periodic dataset in MLIP training: the elimination of irrelevant LAEs enhances the training process, leading to more accurate and reliable MLIPs.